inasafe/inasafe-doc/docs/source/tutorial-docs/intermediate-analysis/calculating-dala.rst

    :align: center

 - We now have a bunch of buildings selected which we are assuming will suffer heavy damages.
 According to the BNPB Guide, we can assess the loss of heavily damaged buildings at a rate of 1.8million Rp. / square meter, and the multiplier factor is 70%.
 Our formula for calculating losses is:
-:samp: Total Building area x Loss Value per m² x Multiplier factor
+:samp: Total Building area x Loss Value per m2 x Multiplier factor
 - Therefore we want to calculate:
 	:samp: Total Building Area x 1.8 million Rp. x 70% in order to get a calculation of the value of total losses.
 - We will use the Intersect Geoprocessing tool so that we can combine attributes from our district layer with the selection of buildings we have just made.
-Go to Vector ?
-Geoprocessing Tools ?
-Intersect and fill in the fields as follows:
+Go to Vector > Geoprocessing Tools > Intersect and fill in the fields as follows :

 .. image:: /static/tutorial/intermediate-analysis/6_4.png
-   :align: center

 - Save the result as **Bangunan_Terdampak_perDusun**.
 - Hide the original buildings layer so that your map looks like this: